Development of Chemical Strategies

-We are currently working with the well-characterized dehydrofolate reductase enzyme to develop the chemistry.
-Once optimized, the the strategy will be applied to the dynamic study of protein-protein interactions using fluorescent probes and super-resolution imaging with collaborators.
+We currently study protein-protein interactions using fluorescent probes and super-resolution imaging with collaborators.
 This chemical approach provides powerful tools to study proteins in living systems and will impact a range of interdisciplinary contexts.
 It will offer an invaluable alternative to current biology protocols using genetic modification of proteins.

 3. Investigating the Mechanisms of Synapse Elimination

 Memory loss occurs when synaptic connections are broken.
 Yet, synapse elimination also takes place during the normal learning process...
 What causes synapse elimination?
 Can it be prevented? or reversed?
 This important phenomenon is poorly understood due to the lack of means to study its mechanism at the molecular level.

 Our traceless chemical ligation strategy enables the labeling of target proteins while maintaining their innate function, thereby alleviating functional perturbations associated with common molecular biology techniques.
 It is thus perfectly suited to deliver biophysical reporter probes and to characterize the interaction of proteins in real time, in live cells.